Truecaller adds payments and Google Duo video calls in move to rival WhatsApp in India

 Sweden-based startup Truecaller made its name as a nifty mobile app that helps people fielder out unwanted phone calls and messaging, but now it is making a move to become a platform.

-At a press event in India, Truecaller’s largest market based on its 150 million users, the company announced a series of partnerships, including a tie-in with Google which will see the U.S. firm’s Duo video calling service integrated into the Truecaller app.
+At a press event in India, Truecaller’s largest market based on its 150 million users, the company announced a series of partnerships, including a tie-in with Google which will see the U.S. firm’s Duo newly launched video calling feature integrated into the Truecaller app.

 The Truecaller app, which is dedicated to battling annoying calls, is about to become much more than that.
 In addition to the Duo tie-in, Truecaller is boosting the app by integrating Truemessenger, its two-year-old service for making messaging smarter and managing spam.